 - Derive the benefits from the use of the identified asset.

-Please note that the control requirement is “and.”
-That is, the purchaser has to have the ability to direct the use of the identified asset AND derive almost all of the economic benefits from the use of the asset.
+The purchaser must have the ability to direct the use of the identified asset and derive almost all of the economic benefits from the use of the asset.
 Let’s address these requirements individually, starting with:

 - Directing use: At risk of oversimplifying this concept, the easiest way to think of this is that the purchaser can determine “who, what, when, how and where” as it relates to the asset.
 Basically, the purchaser can direct who operates the asset, what the asset is used for, when the asset is used, how the asset is operated and where the asset is utilized.